bodrick/awesome/TOPICS.md

 ## dom-selection

-*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A simple and lightweight library to add a visual way of selecting elements, just like on your Desktop.
+*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A high-performance and lightweight library to add a visual way of selecting elements, just like on your Desktop.
 Zero dependencies, super small.
 Support for major frameworks.

 ## javascript-library

-*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A simple and lightweight library to add a visual way of selecting elements, just like on your Desktop.
+*   [Simonwep/selection](https://github.com/Simonwep/selection) - ✨ Viselect - A high-performance and lightweight library to add a visual way of selecting elements, just like on your Desktop.
 Zero dependencies, super small.
 Support for major frameworks.
 *   [future-architect/cheetah-grid](https://github.com/future-architect/cheetah-grid) - The fastest open-source data table for web.
 *   [panzerdp/voca](https://github.com/panzerdp/voca) - The ultimate JavaScript string library
 *   [infernojs/inferno](https://github.com/infernojs/inferno) - :fire: An extremely fast, React-like JavaScript library for building modern user interfaces